ovh/cds/docs/content/docs/concepts/cds_as_code/entities/workflow.md

 # As Code directory

-A workflow is described directly on your repository inside the directory `.cds/workflows`
+A workflow is described directly on your repository inside the directory `.cds/workflows/`.

 # Permission

-To be able to manage a workflow you will need the permission `manage-workflow` on your project
+The permission `manage-workflow` on your project is mandatory to manage a workflow.

 # Fields